Upcoming JavaScript features in 2026

 // When heavyScript is about to be accessed for the first time,

-// the execution is paused until the module is loaded and initialized.
+// the execution is paused until the module is evaluated.

 // After that heavyScript can be safely used, like a normal module.